splineops/splineops/docs/user-guide/02_resize.rst

 The `resize` function in the `splineops` library delivers high-performance, high-fidelity resizing for N-dimensional data arrays using advanced spline-based methods [1]_, [2]_, [3]_.

-It offers three distinct modes, each designed for a different balance of **speed**, **accuracy**, and **control**:
+It offers three distinct modes, each designed for a different balance of speed, accuracy and control:

-- **Standard Interpolation** – Fast and smooth.
+- Standard Interpolation: fast and smooth.
 Ideal for real-time and general-purpose applications.
 Efficient in memory and compatible with float32 precision.
-- **Least-Squares Projection** – Highest quality.
+- Least-Squares Projection: highest quality.
 Designed for applications where fidelity matters most (e.g. medical imaging, scientific computing).
 Optimized for float64 precision.
-- **Oblique Projection** – The sweet spot.
+- Oblique Projection: the sweet spot.
 Balances quality and performance, using smart approximations to deliver nearly least-squares quality at interpolation-level speed.

 ..  image:: resizefig01.png
     :width: 288pt